Posted on

 Information architecture becomes a trap when sites, libraries, and metadata get created on demand instead of from a plan.
 Building as you go feels responsive, and an early structure can look like over-engineering for a small firm.
 The fair counterpoint is that too much upfront taxonomy can stall a project in planning.
 Still, site sprawl is the more common and more expensive failure for SMBs.
 Once people have spun up dozens of overlapping sites, search degrades, content gets duplicated, and you pay a consultant again later to untangle it.
 Scope around it by asking for a simple naming and structure standard, plus a metadata plan for the content types that matter, before any sites are built.
 The plan does not need to be large.
 It needs to exist.

 A SharePoint consulting engagement traps you in dependency when it ends without documentation or training.
 The path of least resistance is for the consultant to keep the configuration in their head and stay on a support retainer.
 That continuity has value, and some firms prefer an ongoing managed relationship.
 The risk is the firm that did not choose dependency but inherited it, because nobody wrote down how the environment was built.
-Scope around it by making documentation and an admin handoff session a named deliverable in the statement of work, not a courtesy.
-You should be able to administer the basics yourself or hand the environment to another provider without a rebuild.
+This isn’t only about admin documentation, either: a tenant nobody was trained to use is just as much of a sunk cost as one nobody can administer.
+Scope around it by making documentation, end-user training, and an admin handoff session named deliverables in the statement of work, not courtesies.
+You should be able to administer the basics yourself, keep your team using what you built, or hand the environment to another provider without a rebuild.
+Some firms choose to keep that ongoing ownership inside a broader co-managed IT arrangement instead of a one-time handoff, which is a reasonable path as long as it’s a decision, not a default.

 How SMBs Vet a SharePoint Consulting Partner